NoahHsu/noahhsu.github.io/docs/Spring Boot/5_Step_To_Make_Gradle_Configuration_Extreme_Clean_In_A_Multi-Module_Project.md

 ```

-### Step3: Define Allprojects DependencyManagement
+### Step 3: Define Allprojects DependencyManagement

-We can define all the used libraries in a `allprojects.dependencyManagement` closure in `./build.gradle`:
+All the used libraries should be defined in a `allprojects.dependencyManagement` closure in `build.gradle` of the root module:

 ```groovy title="./build.gradle"
 import org.springframework.boot.gradle.plugin.SpringBootPlugin